 gcloudcommand and REST API usage, see the reference documentation.

 - Storage type

-- Choosing SSD, the default value, provides your instance with SSD storage.
+- Choosing SSD, the default and only available value, provides your instance with SSD storage.
 SSDs provide lower latency and higher data throughput.
-If you do not need high-performance access to your data, for example for long-term storage or rarely accessed data, you can reduce your costs by choosing HDD.

 - Storage capacity

 Choose a capacity to fit your database size.
 After you have created your instance, you can manually increase the storage capacity by editing your instance configuration, but you cannot decrease it.
 Increasing the storage capacity does not cause downtime.

 The amount of storage capacity allocated for your instance affects the cost of your instance.
 For more information, see Storage and Networking Pricing.

 For read replicas, the storage capacity must always be at least as high as the storage capacity of the primary instance.
 When a primary instance is resized, all read replicas are resized, if needed, so that they have at least as much storage capacity as the updated primary instance.